Cassava cake: Description

 The topping is cooked separately.
 It is traditionally coconut-based custard, made with the egg yolks mixed with condensed milk, sugar, and kakang gata (coconut cream).
 It is poured on top of the cake and baked again for an additional few minutes until the top layer solidifies.
 The amount varies, with some versions having a very thin custard layer, while in other versions, the custard layer is as thick as the cake.
 Some modern versions also use milk-based custard toppings when coconut cream isn't available, or don't bake in a top layer at all.

 Additional toppings may be added before the second baking, like cheddar cheese, macapuno strings, or grated coconut, among others.
 It is further garnished with additional toppings like more grated cheese or latik.
-They are allowed to cool and served sliced into squares.
+The cake is then left to cool, after which it is sliced into squares and served.

 Cassava (known as kamoteng kahoy and balinghoy in Tagalog and balanghoy in Visayan) is poisonous when eaten raw due to its cyanogenic glucoside content.
 Most cassava variants in the Philippines are of the sweet variety, which has lower cyanogenic glucoside content.
-But care should still be taken that the cassava is properly prepared before cooking.
+However, care should still be taken that the cassava is properly prepared before cooking.